-When unmarried couples live together for a while, it is likely that they accumulate a good amount of property.
-In this case, it is in each person's best interest to write out a property agreement that spells out who owns what and how the property will be distributed should the couple separate.
+When unmarried couples live together for a while, it's likely that they accumulate a good amount of property.
+Unlike married couples, the property rights for unmarried couples are not afforded the same legal protections.
+Since this the case, it's in each person's best interest to write out a property agreement that spells out who owns what and how the property will be distributed should the couple separate.
 This is especially important if a couple acquires real estate together.
 On the other hand, this agreement is probably not necessary for couples who have only lived together a short time and do not have much property.

 Without an agreement, you could face expensive and time consuming legal battles, defending your property rights.
 This trouble can be saved by each party entering an agreement they both consent to, while the relationship is sound.